-First-ever AMD audit highlights importance of regular injectionsPosted: Monday 27 February 2023 at 00:00
+First-ever AMD audit highlights importance of regular injectionsPosted: Monday 27 February 2023

 The UK’s first-ever audit of hospital eye care services for patients with wet age-related macular degeneration (AMD) has confirmed that regular injections help to stabilise vision in most patients’ eyes and early diagnosis and treatment are vital to maintaining good vision after treatment.